*ADJUSTABLE SERVINGS ARE AVAILABLE FOR ALL MY RECIPES – JUST CLICK ON THE NUMBER OF SERVINGS TO GET ADJUSTED AMOUNTS

 Add 1 tbsp more cooking oil to pan, then saute green pepper, onions and garlic on medium-low for 5 minutes.
 Add mushrooms and cook for an additional 3-4 minutes .
 Set aside in a separate bowl.

-Add butter to pan and cook potatoes, stirring and flipping regularly, for 15 minutes until browned on the outside.
+Add butter to pan and cook potatoes, stirring and flipping regularly, for 15 minutes until browned on the outside and soft inside.

-Then add green pepper/onion mix back to pan, as well as kubassa, sauerkraut and chopped dill and cook, stirring, for approximately 10 additional minutes.
+Then add green pepper/onion mix back to pan, as well as kubassa, sauerkraut, dry cottage cheese, dish and cook, stirring, for approximately 10 additional minutes.

 If using eggs: cook eggs to your liking and place on top of hash.